leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/3-infrastructure-and-application-modernization-with-GCP.md

     - Invent a new application in the cloud that will replace an existing legacy application that remains on premises
     - The legacy application is only retired after the new application is built
     - It is redundancy and expensive (running two applications at time) but can minimize risk
+    - E.g.: Legacy application moved to the cloud
 1. Move application without any changes
     - Leverage to the cloud just to modernize the infrastructure layer
     - Use case 1: Use cloud storage instead of on premises data centers